horiasd/react-pictures/README.md

 # Search images

-React based app for searching images using Unsplash API.
+React based app for searching images using the Unsplash API.